dydxprotocol/v4-web/arch/first-deliverable-scope.md

 ### Stories

 #### Traders
-- As a trader, I want to deposit USDC into my account so that I can
+- As a trader, I want to deposit USDC into my account so that I can use it as collateral for opening leveraged positions
-- As a trader, I want to view the current balance of my account so that I can
+- As a trader, I want to view the current balance of my account so that I can understand my available collateral and make informed trading decisions
 - As a trader, I want to open long positions on crypto assets (ETH, BTC, FUEL, stFUEL) with leverage so that I can amplify my gains on price increases
 - As a trader, I want to open short positions on crypto assets (ETH, BTC, FUEL, stFUEL) with leverage so that I can profit from price decreases
 - As a trader, I want to use only USDC as collateral for my positions so that I have a stable reference for my margin requirements